simonprickett/arduino-traffic-lights/README.md

 ### Setup for the Adafruit Huzzah ESP8266

 The Adafruit board requires you to download a driver and get the ESP8266 board package for the Arduino IDE.
 There's a [guide for this over at Adafruit](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide).
+You'll also need a USB to micro USB data cable, the same as you might use with a lot of Android phones.

 ## Coding